Sustainable Alternative Energy Sources and the Future - June 2014

 International Service Learning

 ENGR 480/481 Senior Design offers students opportunities for international service learning.
 Over the past several years, student groups have contributed in Mali (Africa), and St. Vincent (Caribbean).
-In 2008-2009, a team is improving the design of a food grinder.
+In 2008-2009, a team improved the design of a food grinder.
 See also http://courseweb.stthomas.edu/cmgeorge/

 Study Engineering Abroad in Spain or England

-In addition, students may study Engineering abroad for a semester at universitties in Spain or England.
+In addition, students may study Engineering abroad for a semester at universities in Spain or England.

 St. Thomas School of Engineering has identified two programs that work well for its students: the University of Sheffield in Sheffield, England and St. Louis University in Madrid, Spain.
 Other sites are possible, but these two are recommended.